Ground Source Heat Pump Installation

 • The space required depends on whether you choose horizontal ground collectors or vertical boreholes.
 Horizontal systems need more land area, while vertical systems require less space but involve higher installation costs.

-• A well-maintained GSHP can last for 20-25 years, with some components like the ground loop lasting even longer, up to 50 years.
+• A well-maintained GSHP can last for 20 years.
+Nibe GSHP’s come with a 7-year manufacturer’s warranty.
 Regular maintenance is essential to ensure longevity and efficiency.

 • GSHP installation costs vary depending on the system type, property size and specific heating requirements.
 However, the Boiler Upgrade Scheme (BUS) grant can significantly reduce these costs.
 Contact us for a precise quote.